-Pursuant to Article 18 of the Central Bank of Montenegro Law (OGM 40/10, 46/10, 06/13 and 70/17) and based on the provisions of the Decision on Bank Reserve Requirement to be Held with the Central Bank of Montenegro (OGM 88/17), banks are obliged to calculate, allocate and maintain reserve requirement by applying the ratio of 7.5% on the portion of the reserve requirement base comprising of demand deposits and time deposits with agreed maturity up to one year, while the ratio of 6.5% shall be applied to the portion of the base comprising of time deposits with agreed maturity over one year.
-The ratio of 7.5% shall be applied to deposits with agreed maturity over one year which have the cancellation clause in the period shorter than one year.
-As of January 2018, the base for the calculation of the reserve requirement includes demand and time deposits with the exception of the central banks’ deposits, and banks commenced the reporting pursuant to this Decision as of 20 February 2018.
+Pursuant to Article 18 of the Central Bank of Montenegro Law (OGM 40/10, 46/10, 06/13 and 70/17) and based on the provisions of the Decision of credit institutions Reserve Requirement to be Held with the Central Bank of Montenegro (OGM 19/22), banks are obliged to calculate, allocate and maintain reserve requirement by applying the ratio of 5.5% on the portion of the reserve requirement base comprising of demand deposits and time deposits with agreed maturity up to 365 days and/or 366 days, while the ratio of 4.5% shall be applied to the portion of the base comprising of time deposits with agreed maturity over 365 days and/or 366 days.
+The ratio of 5.5% shall be applied to deposits with agreed maturity over 365 days and/or 366 days which have the cancellation clause in the period shorter than 365 days and/or 366 days.
+As of January 2018, the base for the calculation of the reserve requirement includes demand and time deposits with the exception of the central banks’ deposits.

-The banks shall calculate the base during calculation period which is monthly period, from the first until the last calendar day in the respective month.
-Banks shall allocate and/or withdraw reserve requirement to their reserve requirement accounts in the country and/or to the Central Bank accounts abroad on the third Wednesday every month, and they may not allocate or hold their reserve requirement in any other form.
+Credit institutions shall calculate the base during calculation period which is monthly period, from the first until the last calendar day in the respective month.
+Credit institutions shall allocate and/or withdraw reserve requirement to their reserve requirement accounts in the country and/or to the Central Bank accounts abroad on the third Wednesday every month, and they may not allocate or hold their reserve requirement in any other form.
 The maintenance period shall be considered one month starting from the third Wednesday in the respective month until the day preceding the third Wednesday of the following month (see Reserve Requirements Calendar).

 More information on this instrument could be found here.

-Total banks' deposits, serving as the base for the calculation of the reserve requirement, averaged to 3.389,9 million euros.
-Demand deposits accounted for 71,1% of total deposits, while time deposits accounted for the remaining 28,9%.
+Total credit institutions’ deposits, serving as the base for the calculation of the reserve requirement, averaged to 4,969.77 million euros.
+Demand deposits accounted for 82.73% of total deposits, while time deposits accounted for the remaining 17.27%.

 in million euros